Terraforming is the act of making large-scale changes to the environment of a planet.

 After placing the terraformer on the planet surface (it will not work if placed underground or in the atmosphere or space layers), players can interact with it to see a slider UI.
 This interface allows players to use Ancient Essence collected from Ancient Vaults to terraform the planet's primary biome.
 An indicator on the slider will show at what point the background layer (parallax) will change over to the new biome type.
 Terraforming an entire planet must be done in stages - every time a Terraformer completes its "cycle," you must move the slider once more to make it extend its reach.
 A total of 50% of the planet's entire surface must be terraformed to the desired biome before the planet type will convert to that of the desired biome.

 After terraforming the planet it will take on all the attributes of the new biome - monsters, weather, and natural objects.
 Including removing a moons spooked effect when terraforming a moon.
-The planet's gravity, Tier and underground composition will remain unchanged, and outpost gates will not be removed.
+The planet's gravity, Tier and underground composition will remain unchanged, and outpost gates (or any dungeon/microdungeon for that matter) will not be removed or replaced.
 The planet description in the navigation panel on the player's ship will indicate that it's been radically changed through terraforming.
-It is not known whether terraforming *to* a biome that *can* have meteors will result in the resultant planet having meteors, nor is it known whether this can be controlled.
+There is no risk of meteor weather types showing up on fully terraformed planets, even if to volcanic or scorched.

 The planet appearance in the nav console and from the ship will match whatever the biome has been changed to.